API Overview

 client_id - send the same registered

-redirect_uriduring authorize and token exchange - treat
+redirect_uriduring authorize and token exchange - keep PKCE enabled for authorization code flow